Support this project

 0%

 When AI remembers your preferences, it gets worse.
 97.8% failure rate on pushing back.
-The more it knows you, the more it glazes.
+The more it knows you, the less likely it is to challenge you.
+That's worth knowing.

 Memory makes it worse97.8%